Summer Session FAQ

 The same expenses considered during the academic year are considered in summer; tuition, housing, food, books, personal expenses, campus fees and transportation.
 The total amount of these costs will be calculated based on your summer enrollment: total number of units and number of sessions.

 Can I receive financial aid at another institution for the summer?

 No. Students continuing at Pacific are not eligible to receive financial aid at another institution for the summer term.
 Doing so may make you ineligible for financial aid at Pacific for the fall and spring terms.

 Can I receive financial aid if I am planning on studying abroad?

-Pacific does not currently have any study abroad programs for the summer eligible for summer financial aid.
+Pacific does not currently have any study abroad programs eligible for summer financial aid.

 What happens if I withdraw from my summer courses?

 Withdrawing from your summer courses means that you drop your classes on or after the first day of classes.
 When a student withdraws from a term, federal regulations require a calculation (Return of Title IV) be performed.
 Any funds that were not earned by the student are required to be returned to the appropriate federal program.
 If you are withdrawing from a summer term after classes have began, please inform the financial aid office to see if a Return of Title IV calculation is necessary.
-Please refer to the Award Policy Booklet for 2013-2014 for information on how withdrawals are processed.
+Please refer to the » Award Policy Booklet for information on how withdrawals are processed.
 Any funds that are cancelled will be redistributed to your fall and spring terms.
-Students who withdraw from a summer term will need to contact the financial aid office.
+Students who withdraw from a summer term will need to contact the Office of Financial Aid.